2009 Irish budget: Substitute teachers controversy

 Brian Lenihan encountered further controversy over his proposal to reduce the number of substitute teachers made available to schools.
-More protests followed as the teachers unions took to the streets in Galway, Offaly (which included people from Kilkenny, Laois, Offaly, Meath, Westmeath, Longford and Tipperary), Cork and Donegal (which included 5,000 people from Donegal, Leitrim and Sligo) before a mass protest of at least 10,000 people through Dublin on 6 December 2008.
-At a cost of €2million, the Department of Education then readjusted some of the substitution teacher cuts called for by Lenihan in his budget.
+More protests followed as the teachers unions took to the streets in Galway, Tullamore (which included people from counties Kilkenny, Laois, Offaly, Meath, Westmeath, Longford and Tipperary), Cork and Donegal Town (which included 5,000 people from counties Donegal, Leitrim and Sligo) before a mass protest of at least 10,000 people through Dublin on 6 December 2008.
+At a cost of €2 million, the Department of Education then readjusted some of the substitution teacher cuts called for by Lenihan in his budget.
 Under a deal agreed with the schools, each would receive substitution cover composed of a certain number of hours based upon the number of teachers absent on a particular day.
 Primary schools would receive substitute cover for teachers on uncertified sick leave after their first day of absence.
 Schools with more than one teacher absent would receive substitute cover for the second day of absence.
 Full cover would be provided in schools with two teachers or less.